Sunmolaa/Amazon-Case-Study/README.md

 - Top product categories by count and review
 - Average discounts and ratings by category
 - Products with highest potential revenue
 - Price vs Rating analysis
+## Summary Insights
+- Over 50% of products have heavy discounts (50% or More)
+- Electronics dominate the product categories.
+- There is a strong correlation between product ratings and pottential revenue.
  ## Tools Used
 - Microsoft Excel
 - Pivot Tables